youngsoul/sample-django4-docker-project-starter/Readme.md

 make startapp appname=accounts
 ```

-See `accounts_models_template.py` for what the simple CustomUser model looks like.
+See `accounts_starter_files` directory for what the simple CustomUser model looks like.

+As an example,
 ```python
 # accounts/models.py
 from django.db import models